GCodeStreamer Documentation

 try {

-std::cout << "Moving to position (100,100)..." << std::endl;
+std::cout << "Adding G-code commands to queue..." << std::endl;

-// Execute a G-code file
+// Add G-code file to queue

-std::cout << "Executing G-code file..." << std::endl;
+std::cout << "Starting G-code execution..." << std::endl;

 }